iithbt/iithbt.github.io/_posts/articles/2016-09-17-Chit-Chat-With-Arpit.md

 This is I think writing should be, it should entertain you and at the same time make you a better person.

 ###### Question 12.
-Tell us the blurb of your book?

-Answer: "Meet Siddhartha, a good lawyer but a bad human.
-Meet Rahul, a good human but a bad doctor.
-And meet Shuchi, a good human and an exceptionally well doctor.
-Shuchi tries to make a good human out of Siddhartha and a good doctor out of Rahul, but a bomb blast transforms their lives.
-Read this revolutionary tale to know how Siddhartha will get a unique PIL passed in the courtroom and Rahul will perform a life changing surgery, to save the girl they love.”

-###### Question 13.
 Last question/s Rapid fire round :P :

-How do you relax?
+_How do you relax?_

 By writing.
 Trust me…

-What is your favourite motivational phrase?
+_What is your favourite motivational phrase?_

-"Have the courage to follow your heart and intuition.
+> "Have the courage to follow your heart and intuition.
 They somehow know what you truly want to become."
-By Steve Jobs.
+	-By Steve Jobs.

-What is your favourite book and why?
+_What is your favourite book and why?_

-‘Two States’ because of its humour.
+_‘Two States’_ because of its humour.

-Where can you see yourself in 5 years time?
+_Where do you see yourself in 5 years time?_

 ‘Giving another interview to your juniors for this same magazine, for my fourth or fifth book.’

-What is your favourite movie and why?
+_What is your favourite movie and why?_

-‘Jab we met’ because I believe we should live life like ‘Geet’ as it shows in the movie.She is filled with vigor and liveliness.
+_‘Jab we met’_ because I believe we should live life like ‘Geet’ as it shows in the movie.She is filled with vigor and liveliness.

-What advice would you give to your younger self?
+_What advice would you give to your younger self?_

 Enjoy the moment, don’t worry too much about the future, I am doing well here.

-Which famous person, living or dead would you like to meet and why?
+_Which famous person, living or dead would you like to meet and why?_

 I would love to meet you ‘Yash Kant’ for asking me so sensible questions.

-If you could have been the original author of any book, what would it have been and why?
+_If you could have been the original author of any book, what would it have been and why?_

-I wish if I were the author of ‘Harry Potter’.
+I wish if I were the author of _‘Harry Potter’_.
 I would have not changed anything in the book, but it would have changed my life as I get huge royalty cheques.

-Who edited your book and how did you select him/her?
+_Who edited your book and how did you select him/her?_

 It is moreover publisher’s part of work.

-Who designed your book cover/s?
+_Who designed your book covers?_

 It is also publisher’s part of work.

-Why do you write ?
+_Why do you write ?_

 Because deep down in my heart I always knew that if I will write, one day, a magazine from IIT will take my interview.

-Do you write a draft on paper or at a keyboard (typewriter or computer)?Ballpoint, uniball or fountain pen?
+_Do you write a draft on paper or at a keyboard (typewriter or computer)?Ballpoint, uniball or fountain pen?_

 My handwriting is awful, but I can type 70 words a minute, so I always type in a computer.

-Aren’t writers supposed to be solitary?
+_Aren’t writers supposed to be solitary?_

 Of course not.
 Had it be true, from where all those romantic ideas come from?

-How was your academic performance at school?
+_How was your academic performance at school?_

 Above average.
 But not that good to make it to an IIT, like you guys.

-###### Question 14.
+###### Question 13.
 Tell us the blurb of your book and how to order it?

 Answer: I just love it when someone ask me, ‘How to order’.
 Let me share the link.

 Blurb:
 *"Meet Siddhartha, a good lawyer but a bad human.
 Meet Rahul, a good human but a bad doctor.
 And meet Shuchi, a good human and an exceptionally well doctor.